 - I always start by weighing out my ingredients and setting them aside until I am ready for them.
 Weight or measure into a bowl the flour, baking powder, and salt, then whisk to combine.
 In another bowl, weigh or measure the white and light brown sugar set that aside.

-- Add the banana, egg, and vanilla extract till incorporated.
-Turn the mixer to low and add the flour mixture a little at a time until mixed (about a minute).
+- Add the banana, egg, and vanilla extract and incorporated.
+Turn the mixer to low and add the flour mixture about a third at a time until mixed (about a minute or less).
 Lightly cover the mixing bowl and put into the refrigerator for 40 minutes.
-I usually start to preheat my oven at this point — also, line 2 cookie pans with parchment paper.

 ICING